kmutya/kmutya.github.io/_posts/2020-03-07-measuretheoryprob.md

 <u>Measureable real valued function $$f$$:</u> If $$(X,\mathcal{M})$$ and ($$Y,\mathcal{N}$$) are measureable spaces, a mapping $$f: X \rightarrow Y$$ is called measureable if $$f^{-1} (E) \in \mathcal{M} \forall E \in \mathcal{M}$$.
 When $$f: X \rightarrow R$$, then it is called a measureable real valued function.

-Thinking about a Random Variable in this fashion is super useful
+Thinking about a Random Variable in this fashion is super useful at times.

 # References